berenger-eu/tbfmm/README.md

 ## Block/group tree

 TBFMM uses the block/group tree, which is an octree where several cells of the same level are allocated and managed together as a group of cells (or as a memory block).
-This data structure is well described here http://berenger.eu/blog/wp-content/uploads/2016/07/BerengerBramas-thesis.pdf
+This data structure is described here http://berenger.eu/blog/wp-content/uploads/2016/07/BerengerBramas-thesis.pdf

 The advantage of this structure is that the memory blocks can be moved/copied with a `memcpy`, which is really convenient in HPC when we want to use GPUs or MPI.
-The positive side effects are a great data locality and forcing a low level abstraction on the data in the group, which mitigate the overhead.
+The positive side effects are a great data locality and forcing a low level abstraction on the data in the group, which mitigates the overhead.

 On the other hand, the constraint (drawback?) is that particles and cells must be POD (or at least to be raw copiable).
 For instance, an `std::vector` is not, because it has a pointer internally such that making a raw copy of an object will lead to an undefined/invalid state (it could work in a shared memory system, but clearly not with different memory nodes).

-In the context of the FMM, this approach cut the particles and cells in multiple parts depending on what will be read/write by the kernels.
+In the context of the FMM, this approach cuts the particles and cells in multiple parts depending on what will be read/write by the kernels.
 For example, a cell is not a class, but described as three independent parts: a symbolic part, a multipole part and a local part.
 Therefore, TBFMM will then allocate multiple parts of the same kind together and maintain the coherency.

 ## Cell